Requesting Information and Application for Admission

 Other Examinations

 SAT or ACT is not required for admission.
 Results may qualify you for exemptions from certain placement tests once you arrive in Chico.
-See Mathematics/Quantitative Reasoning and Writing Requirements.
+See Writing and Math Requirements.

 Required Health Insurance